 Chapter 1 of the Outline: The Introduction chapter

-Your first sentences hit bulls eye and passes the nodding test.
-Almost everyone understands it, can agree with it and nods inwardly.
+Your first sentences draws him into the topic.
+Almost everyone understands it, can agree with it.
 Our patterns and examples in the Thesis Guide will help inspire you.

 By the way, it is rumored that many supervisors only read the introduction and conclusion carefully then leaf through the rest.
 I can't really imagine that that’s true because they have to write a detailed report about it afterwards.
 But the rumor still persists.

 Never mind how!
 Make sure that your introduction makes the best possible impression.
 Don't let it ruin your project.
 Stick to our examples, templates and formulations in the outline example.
 You will kill two birds with one stone: You have a plan for the entire thesis and you will have written the first pages, namely your introduction.

 Chapter 2 of the outline: The theory chapter

 The chapter that contains the theory is like the foundation of a house, everything depends on it.
 Describe all the important basics in the theory chapter.
 What should be in the theory chapter?
 All the important content for your text.
 It is best to follow the pattern for the theory chapter in our Thesis Guide.

 By the way, with our guide, you will be finished with the theory chapter after ONE week, including all the reading.
 Simply adopt our five pages per day writing technique.

 Chapter 3 of the outline: The state of research chapter